CodeForPhilly/balancer-main/README.md

 ### Running Balancer for development

+Clone the repos.

+Open the project in VS Code.

+In the terminal run 1) 'cd frontend' 2) 'npm install' 3) cd ..

 Start Docker Desktop and run `docker compose up --build`

 The first time you use `pgAdmin` after building the Docker containers you will need to register the server.
 The `Host name/address`, `Username` and `Password` are specified in  `balancer-main/docker-compose.yml`